dominikzorgnotti/VMware-vSphere-Release-Tagging/README.md

 #### -Entity

 v0.2.0 adds the optional ability to limit the tag application to a scope (i.e. not all hosts will be tagged).
-This is provided by the the parameter "-Entity" which expects a VI object (e.g. get-cluster "production) as an argument.
+This is provided by the the parameter `-Entity` which expects a VI object (e.g. `get-cluster "production`) as an argument.
-Currently, there is no support to pass on the VI object via pipeline ( | )
+Currently, there is no support to pass on the VI object via pipeline ( `|` )

 Apply the tags only to the ESXi hosts in the "production" cluster: